Aadhithya33/VSD-HDP/README.md

 **CLOCK MODELLING**
 * As clock will not arrive at the same time at all the flops. we need to model the clock as well.
-* We have to model the clock for the following 1.Period
+* We have to model the clock for the following

+   - 1.Period
-2.Source Latency : Time taken by the clock source to generate clock 3.Clock Network Latency : Time taken by the clock distribution network.
+   - 2.Source Latency : Time taken by the clock source to generate clock.
+   - 3.Clock Network Latency : Time taken by the clock distribution network.
-4.Clock Skew : Clock path delay mismatches which causes difference in the arrival of the clock.
+   - 4.Clock Skew : Clock path delay mismatches which causes difference in the arrival of the clock.
-5.Jitter : stochastic variations in the arrival of clock edge.
+   - 5.Jitter : stochastic variations in the arrival of clock edge.
-6.collectively Clock Skew and Jitter is called **clock uncertainity**.
+   - 6.collectively Clock Skew and Jitter is called **clock uncertainity**.
-7.Post CTS, the clock network is real, and hence these modelled clock skew and clock network latency **must be removed**.
+   - 7.Post CTS, the clock network is real, and hence these modelled clock skew and clock network latency **must be removed**.

 </details>